KonstantinSchubert/pennytoken-spec/index.md

 ---
-title: The Pennytoken Micropayment System
+title: Design Overview
 layout: page
 ---

-The pennytoken specification aims to define a micropayment system that provides an immediate benefit both to the content providers and the consumers.
+The pennytoken specification aims to define a micropayment standard that provides an immediate benefit both to the content providers and the consumers.
 The goal is friction-free cross-provider consumption of online media and other services.

 By forcing interoperability, it tries to prevent lock-in effects as well as a harmful fragmentation.
 It also leaves room for competing operators to differentiate.